suntobright/vscode-sftp/README.md

 > **Note**
 >
 > Only support remote **Linux** machine.
-Some functionality Maybe failed on other operating system, like FreeBSD.
+Some functionality (like file watching) may not work well on other operating system (like FreeBSD).

 ## Features

+* Edit remote Linux files in VS Code directly without temporary file involed.
+* Extremely fast & low-cost file watching to detect remote file system changes.
+* Convenient uploading/downloading with progress reporting & cancellation.

+## Commands

 All commands are grouped in `SFTP` category.